 When someone has access to affordable, safe and nutritious food at all times, even in adverse situations, then they are ‘food resilient’.

-Working with food partners across Somerset, our aim is to improve food resilience and security in Somerset through a number of initiatives and reduce food insecurity.
+Working with food partners across Somerset, our aim is to contribute to improving food resilience and security across the county.

 The interactive map below includes organisations and projects supporting food resilience in Somerset, including: food banks, community pantries, fridges, larders and freezers, food projects, kitchen facilities/venues and growing & gardening initiatives.